spookylukey/django-views-the-right-way/source/dependency-injection.rst

 the ones that have come before, but the techniques here are also very powerful and widely applicable.

-Continuing of our :doc:`example of two different views both featuring lists of products <delegation>`, let's add a new requirement, imitating the kind of complexity you will likely encounter in real projects.
+Continuing our :doc:`example of two different views both featuring lists of products <delegation>`, let's add a new requirement, imitating the kind of complexity you will likely encounter in real projects.